keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 ### **Clarifying the Scope of Integration Testing**

-Integration testing bridges the gap between **unit testing** and **system testing**.
-While **unit testing** focuses on testing individual components or units of a system in isolation, integration testing ensures that multiple units or components work together as intended.
+Integration testing bridges the gap between unit testing and system testing.
+While unit testing focuses on testing individual components or units of a system in isolation, integration testing ensures that multiple units or components work together as intended.
 It is performed after unit testing and before system testing, verifying that different parts of the system interact correctly.

-**System testing**, on the other hand, validates the entire system as a whole, checking for overall functionality, performance, and security.
+System testing, on the other hand, validates the entire system as a whole, checking for overall functionality, performance, and security.
 Integration testing fills the gap by focusing specifically on how components interact, ensuring smooth data flow and communication between integrated modules.

 **Key Differences**: